Increasing ultrasound field-of-view with reduced element count arrays containing large elements: Results

 \subsection{Increased aperture size}

-The resulting B-mode images of the virtual large aperture are displayed in Figure \ref{fig12:virtual_large_aperture_image}.
+The resulting B-mode images of the virtual large aperture are displayed in Figure \ref{fig15:virtual_large_aperture_image}.
+Figure \ref{fig15:virtual_large_aperture_image}a-d display the K-wave simulation result, while Figure \ref{fig15:virtual_large_aperture_image}e-h came from the acquired data using the positioning system.
 Each of these images has a 120 mm FOV, double that of the L14-5/60, but the same number of elements as the 14-5/60.
-Many of the same quality observations can be made here as were made in the previous section.
-The main new observation for these images is the darker cone in the center of each image.
+Many of the same quality observations comparing the beamformers can be made here as were made in the previous section.
+The main new observation is the dark cone in the center of the acquired images (Figure \ref{fig15:virtual_large_aperture_image}e-h).
 This is an artifact of the acquisition setup, where data from either half of the virtual large aperture was collected separately.
 There was no way for the left half to transmit while the right half received or vice-versa, but pixels in the center rely on data from both halves during beamforming.
-That data was missing due to the limitations in our setup, creating this artifact.
+That data was missing due to the limitations in our setup, creating this artifact (see Figure \ref{fig16:virtual_aperture_digram}).
+However, this artifact would not be present in a built large aperture because it would not have such acquisition constraints.
+This can be observed in Figure \ref{fig15:virtual_large_aperture_image}a-d, where the simulated large aperture did not produce this artifact.